MarynaShavlak/dev-interview-hub/src/entities/User/model/services/saveJsonSettingsThunk/README.md

 ```

 ## Conclusion
-The `saveJsonSettings` thunk provides a reliable mechanism for updating and saving user JSON settings.
+The `saveJsonSettingsThunk` thunk provides a reliable mechanism for updating and saving user JSON settings.
 It manages the asynchronous API call, processes the response, and updates the application state with the new settings.
 This thunk is essential for components that require user-specific settings, ensuring a seamless and efficient settings update process with proper error handling and state management.